-He published “Little Old Spy,” a surveillance experience narrative, in the September 1934 issue, “On the Road” in January 1935, “Tragedy at the Baths” in October 1935, and “Slice ’em Down” in May 1936.
-In July ’36 Esquire also published one of his best known poems, “Let America Be America Again” and in October 1938 the poem “Air Raid: Barcelona,” both with powerful illustrations.
+In Esquire, he published “Little Old Spy,” a surveillance experience narrative, in the September 1934 issue, “On the Road” in January 1935, “Tragedy at the Baths” in October 1935, and “Slice ’em Down” in May 1936.
+The July ’36 Esquire published one of his best known poems, “Let America Be America Again” and in October 1938 the poem “Air Raid: Barcelona,” both with powerful illustrations.

 The commercial school of illustration that dominated Esquire’s stories and its competitors was dynamic and derivative, a mix of caricature, cartoon, and art.
 Hughes’ stories were illustrated by three of the best: Wendell O. Kling, Maurice Freed, and Eric Lundgren.

 • • •

 Kling, who illustrated “The Folks at Home,” was born June 4, 1949, in Duluth, Minnesota and was living in Streator, Illinois, when he died at 73 on September 17, 1981.
 According to his obituary, he had moved from Chicago, where he worked as an artist, to Streater, in 1964.
 In Streator, he painted portraits of “all the presidents of Union National Bank, which are hanging in the bank board room.”

 He illustrated the first cover of the Herald American Sunday Magazine, using for a subject one of his four sons, Michael.